-© Screen Messages (On/Off)
+UTL 5 2 Screen Messages (On/Off)

 The Screen Messages preference allows you to choose whether screen messages will be displayed.
-Screen messages include slidebars, error and warning messages, the SOURCE, RECALL, FROM and WUTE messages, and the FROM and GEOM menus.
+Screen messages include slidebars, error and warning messages, the SOURCE, RECALL, PROJ and MOTE messages, and the PC and METE messages, and the PC and menus.
 For most applications, it is recommended that Screen Messages be left on.
-However, if during a presentation you want to make subtle display adjustments without drawing attention to your actions, Screen Messages should be set to Off
+However, if during a presentation you want to make subtle display adjustments without drawing attention to your actions, Screen Messages should be set to Off.

-Note: It is still possible to display a screen message, such as a slidebar, while Screen Messages is set to Off.
+while Screen Messages is set to Off.
 To do this, press RECALL just before selecting the function.